 The healthcare industry collects and generates enormous amounts of data that has to be analyzed, processed and interpreted to provide insights that will shape intelligent decisions.
-Biostatistics, the application of statistics to life sciences data, plays a key role in this process, helping to test hypotheses, perform statistical analyses and make accurate inferences.
+Biostatistics in public health, the application of statistics to life sciences data, plays a key role in this process, helping to test hypotheses, perform statistical analyses and make accurate inferences.

 Biostatistics experts are usually well-versed in statistical programs, tools and techniques such as R, STATA, SPSS, SAS and Excel.
 They help design clinical trials, assess the impact of public health programs, measure the efficacy of drugs, and develop evidence-based healthcare.

-Here are six ways biostatistics is changing healthcare research, policy and delivery:
+Here are six ways biostatistics in public health is changing healthcare research, policy and delivery:

 1. Clinical trials